“I don’t smoke much, and I drink very little. I guess my only bad habit is robbing banks.”– John Dillinger

 John Herbert Dillinger was a dangerous killer and midwestern bank robber during the early 1930s.
 He was responsible for the murder of several police officers, robbed at least two dozen banks, and escaped from jail twice.

 Idolizing him as a modern-day Robin Hood, Dillinger was nicknamed “the Jackrabbit” for his graceful movements during his robberies — such as leaping over counters and his many narrow escapes from the police.

 Dillinger was born on June 22, 1903, in Indianapolis, Indiana.
 Growing up in a middle-class residential neighborhood, his father, a hardworking grocer, raised him in an atmosphere of disciplinary extremes, harsh and repressive on some occasions but generous and permissive on others.
 John’s mother died when he was three, and when his father remarried six years later, John resented his stepmother.

 As a teenager, he began to get in trouble, finally quitting school and getting a job in a machine shop in Indianapolis.
 Although intelligent and a good worker, he soon became bored and often stayed out all night.
-His father, worried that the temptations of the city were corrupting the boy, sold his property in Indianapolis and moved his family to a farm near Mooresville, Indiana.
+His father worried that the temptations of the city were corrupting the boy, so he sold his property in Indianapolis and moved his family to a farm near Mooresville, Indiana.
 However, John reacted no better to rural life than he had in the city and began to run wild again.